 - Value sensitive design and energy technology

-The conference will feature four keynote speeches by leading academics in the field of community energy and energy storage.
+The conference will feature five keynote speeches by leading academics in the field of community energy and energy storage.

 - Parallel sessions

 - Round tables

 If you would like to participate for the conference you are able to submit a topic you would like to present (practitioner) or an abstract of a paper (academic) of max.
 300 words.
 There will also be a poster session, so you can bring a poster of your work.
 If you would like to do so, please submit an abstract of max.
 150 words.
 We will explore if there is interest to bundle some of the contributions in a special issue of a peer reviewed journal (journal to be determined).

 Regular conference fee: € 125,- including refreshments, lunches, excursion and the closing dinner during the program.
 Early bird conference fee of € 100,- for early registration (registration deadline April 7).
 Please note that all attendees are responsible for both arranging and funding their own travel and lodging.

 - January 22, 2019 - Early Registration Open